solarr2b2t/mio/readme.md

-to use the crack just put both `mio.jar` and `mio-loader.jar` in the mods folder along with fabric api and run.
+WARNING: I have not fully checked this so use at your own risk! to use the crack just put both `mio.jar` and `mio-loader.jar` in the mods folder along with fabric api and run.

 ## credits